dutkulang/alx-higher_level_programming/README.md

-# alx-higher_level_programming
+# Python
-ALX higher level programming with python 3
+python is an object oriented, high level general programming language.
+It can be used in almost very industry from data science, web development, machine learning, AI etc.